River Swift (2005 - 2020) - Obituary

 River was an active in Silhouette Shooting Sports and many outdoor activities.
 River loved fishing, boating, ATV's, Tractors and anything to get outside as in working around the yard, and his pets.

-River is survived by his parents, Mary Elizabeth Nash Jones and Russell Jones, Father Jimmy Swift, Aunt Aleta Moberg, Brothers Jimmy (J.R.) and Seth, Sisters Mekayla, Taylor, Shianne and Jenna.
-Grand Parents Jeff & Jody Nash, Jesse and Mary Layton, and Gayle Wright, and Uncle to Noah, and many other family members.
+River is survived by his parents, Mary Elizabeth Nash Jones and Russell Jones, brothers Jimmy (J.R.) and Seth, sisters Mekayla and Taylor.
+Grand Parents Jeff & Jody Nash, Jesse and Mary Layton and Uncle to Noah, and many other family members.
 Our family humbly requests that in lieu of flowers, donations can be made to the River Swift Memorial Fund at Vectra Bank.